KronusRodion/cbreaker/README.md

 # cbreaker
 This is Circuit Breaker repository with safety, simple and fast pattern integration.
 Project have 70% test covering.
-We use a non-blocking update of the cbreaker status, so the request delay increases by only 5 ms..
+We use a non-blocking update of the cbreaker status, so the request delay increases by only 5 ms.

+Project uses generics so you don`t have to use type assertion.
+Also, you don't need to skip any cbreaker structure - just add a resource and access it through the global Call function.

 # Fast start
 ```Go